alexbiuckians/LungGuard/README.md

 **SHAP explains the model — not the disease.**

-SHAP values tell you why this model ranked FEV1 as the strongest predictor.
-They do not confirm that FEV1 causes lung cancer.
+SHAP values tell you why this model ranked pack-years as the strongest predictor.
+They do not confirm that pack-years causes lung cancer.
 The clinical alignment section shows the model's logic is coherent with medical literature — it does not validate the model's predictions against real patient outcomes.

 **No subgroup validation on real populations.**